moudeyverma/mdeyvermablogs/README.md

 #### Pipeline Changes
   - Do ADO pipeline changes related to .NET FrameWork for Windows.Also check default agent pools supported versions.
-  - Do Octopus Pipeline Changes Windows , Octopus Deploy Linux - Octopus Deploy.
+  - Do Pipeline Changes for Windows workloads , Deploy Linux workloads.
   - All pipelines should be independently released so the apps team can take release any time.
-  - Disable DEV ADO and pipeline once they are good with aks
+  - Disable DEV ADO and pipeline once they are good with aks.
-  - Store andmanage the DLL versions.
+  - Store and manage the DLL versions.
   - Application team to communicate with all consumers about the New dll versions.
 Publish the documented process to consume the latest dlls for new changes.

 #### AKS deployment related Changes